syncfusion-content/flutter-docs/Flutter/cartesian-charts/chart-types.md

 * [`opacity`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/CartesianSeries/opacity.html) - controls the transparency of the chart series.
 * [`borderWidth`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/CartesianSeries/borderWidth.html) - changes the stroke width of the series.
 * [`borderColor`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/CartesianSeries/borderColor.html) - changes the stroke color of the series.
 * [`showIndicationForSameValues`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/HiloOpenCloseSeries/showIndicationForSameValues.html)- used to show indication of the data point with a thin line when its high and low values are same and also when all the values of high, low, open and close are same for the data point.
-By default is set to be false.
+By default is set to be `false`.
 * [`lowValueMapper`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/CartesianSeries/lowValueMapper.html) - used to get the low values from the series.
 * [`highValueMapper`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/CartesianSeries/highValueMapper.html) - used to get the high values from the series.
 * [`openValueMapper`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/HiloOpenCloseSeries/openValueMapper.html) - used to get the open values from the series.